 How are these roasted brussels sprouts oil-free?

 Typically, the delicious crispiness comes from the use of oil.
 Since I try to get my fats mostly from whole-foods, I prefer to avoid cooking with oil whenever possible.
-I’ve tried different ways of cooking brussels sprouts without oil and wasn’t 100% satisfied - they usually didn’t turn out crispy enough.
-But that was before I tried use one of my favorite recipe-helpers to save the day.
+I’ve tried different ways of cooking Brussels sprouts without oil and wasn’t 100% satisfied - they usually didn’t turn out crispy enough.
+But that was before I tried using one of my favorite recipe-helpers to save the day.
 What would that be?
 You guessed it - the not-so-secret secret is pecan butter!

-Beautiful Pecan Butter
+A note on Pecan Butter

 Pecan butter is really easy to make, too.
 It just takes 12 minutes in the oven and about 1-2 minutes in the food processor.
 That’s it!
 Other nut butters can take a bit more effort to get nice and creamy - not pecan butter.